xmrsale/xmrsale.github.io/docs/index.md

 **xmrSale is currently under early development, always manually check significant payments**.

-xmrSale is a self-hosted Monero payment processor, serving two primary use cases:
+xmrSale is a self-hosted Monero payment processor,

-1. Donation button for your website that you can easily embed/link to anywhere.
+1. Create a Monero donation page for your website that you can easily embed/link to anywhere.

 2. Monero payment gateway, including a Woocommerce plugin that easily turns ANY Wordpress site into a Monero accepting store.

 xmrSale makes donation buttons simple - easy copy paste the one line HTML iframe into your site.
 With a simple Python backend to talk to your own Monero node, xmrSale uses RPC to generate new addresses, and monitors the payment status with your own copy of the blockchain.